Benji-Leboe/tinyApp/README.md

 TinyApp was is a full-stack web app built by Benji Leboe for the first big project at Lighthouse Labs.
 It was built over the course of four days during the second week of the course.

-It takes long URLs and shortens them, storing them in a database for later.
+It takes long URLs and shortens them, storing them in a database for later access.
+The shortened links are available for anyone to follow.

 ## Features

+![loginpage](./screengrabs/login.png)

 - Users can register for an account.
 Passwords are hashed with bcrypt and login information, along with a unique user ID, is stored in a database.

-![loginpage](./screengrabs/login.png)

 ![registerpage](./screengrabs/register.png)